 Real estate ventures can generate substantial losses before they start to make a profit.
 While not necessarily desirable, these losses can be valuable at tax time, depending on whether they are considered by the IRS to be passive or active losses.
-BeachFleischman PC helps real estate owners in Phoenix and Tucson, Arizona, realize the tax benefits they are entitled to by navigating the passive activity loss rules.
+BeachFleischman PLLC helps real estate owners in Phoenix and Tucson, Arizona, realize the tax benefits they are entitled to by navigating the passive activity loss rules.

 Are You A Real Estate Professional?

 In general, losses from passive activities cannot be deducted from income derived from nonpassive activities.
 For owners of rental real estate, this can be a particularly sticky situation, since the IRS assumes that rental real estate activities are passive by default—unless the owner of that real estate meets the definition of a “real estate professional.”